atallahhezbor/habit/README.md

 # habit

-`habit` is a CLI tool for tracking and visualizing your habits
+`habit` is a CLI tool for tracking and visualizing your habits.

-What sets it apart from other task managers is its focus on habitual, repetitive tasks, as opposed to tasks that go away after completion, offering a means to maintain, track, and visualize your progress on tasks that serve more long term, personal goals.
+What sets it apart from other task managers is its focus on habitual, repetitive tasks, as opposed to tasks that go away after completioni, offering a means to maintain, track, and visualize your progress on tasks that serve more long term, personal goals.

-`habit` understands that some items need a little work every day, and typically (unless there's something looming over your head it's hard to find the motivation to keep that daily work up!
+`habit` understands that some items need a little work every day, and seeing that progress grow is good motivation to keep that daily work up!

 ## Screenshots
 ![list-example](docs/images/list-example.png)